Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Perform speedtest on NAS Synology
+Perform a speedtest on Synology NAS

-This guide explains how to perform a command line speed test (iPerf CLI) between your computer and your Synology NAS.
+) between your computer and your Synology NAS.
 These tests can help you evaluate the download and upload speeds of your Internet connection to and from your NAS.

-Speedtest tool configuration
+Configuration of the Speedtest tool

-To install the SynoCli Monitor Tools package:
+To install the package SynoCli Monitor Tools

-- From the DSM interface, access the Package Manager.
+- From the

-- Click on the button Add.
+- Click on the Add button.

 - Fill in the fields as follows: